bcherny/qtip/README.md

 ## features

-- tiny (0.5k gzipped)
+- tiny (.5k gzipped), no dependencies
-- pretty
+- pretty, stylable via CSS
 - semantic (augments existing `title` attributes), uses CSS for styling
 - supported environments: AMD, CommonJS, browser globals

 ## usage

-installation is nearly drop-in. just add empty `data-qtip` attributes to any elements with existing `title` attributes that you'd like to style. then attach `qtip.js` to the bottom of your page (it will initialize itself)
+installation is nearly drop-in. just add empty `data-qtip` attributes to any elements with existing `title` attributes that you'd like to style. then attach `qtip.js` to the bottom of your page (it will self-initialize).

 ```html
 <html>